enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/adding-objects.md

 Previously, we added a brick to the game.
 I'm sure you thought that there must be other shapes, and you'd be right!

-Similarly to before, go to the insert area with the "part" button.
-To choose the type of shape, press on the **triangle underneath Part**.
+Similarly to before, go to the insert area with the "Part" button.
+To choose the type of shape, press on the **triangle underneath "Part"**.
 This opens up a small menu where you can pick the type of object.

 ![placing-a-block](https://img.enkipro.com/44f1518e500976440b09e19c58140472.png)